-To use Laravel Pint from IntelliJ IDEA instead of the command line, you need to register it in IntelliJ IDEA and configure it as a IntelliJ IDEA code inspection.
-Once installed and enabled in IntelliJ IDEA, the tool is available in any opened PHP file, and no additional steps are required to launch it.
+To use Laravel Pint from PhpStorm instead of the command line, you need to register it in PhpStorm and configure it as a PhpStorm code inspection.
+Once installed and enabled in PhpStorm, the tool is available in any opened PHP file, and no additional steps are required to launch it.
 The on-the-fly code check is activated upon every update in the file thus making it easy to get rid of discovered problems.

-The issues reported by Laravel Pint on the fly are highlighted in the editor.
+The issues reported by Laravel Pint on the fly are highlighted in the editor in the same way as the errors and warnings reported by PhpStorm's internal code inspections.
 When the tool is run in batch mode, the errors and warnings are displayed in the Problems tool window.
 Each message has the

-Laravel Pint prefix to distinguish it from IntelliJ IDEA internal inspections.
+Laravel Pint prefix to distinguish it from PhpStorm internal inspections.

 You can use the predefined groups of Laravel Pint rules, or enable and disable specific rules in the